 What communities will be looked at and to what extent can they be involved to get their perspective?
-For example, will there be surveys, focus groups, meetings or interviews?
-How will secondary data be collected and how will it be applied to local circumstances?
-There is a detailed description of methods used to gather evidence in section 3.4.1 below.
+Decide on the methods to be used to obtain this information, such as surveys, focus groups, meetings and interviews.
+Decide whether or not secondary data will be collected and how it will be applied to local circumstances.
+There is a detailed description of methods used to gather evidence in section 3.4.1.